 What’s the Problem(s)?

-In this guide, we highlight five types of solutions that people use – often in various combination – to solve problems with Spark jobs
+In this guide, we highlight five types of solutions that people use – often in various combinations – to solve problems with Spark jobs

 As an example of solving problems of this type, let’s look at the problem of an application that’s running too slowly – a very common Spark problem, that may be caused by one or more of the issues listed in the chart.
 Here. we’ll look at how existing tools might be used to try to solve it.

-Note: Many of the observations and images in this guide originated in the July 2021 presentation, Beyond Observability: Accelerate Performance on Databricks, by Patrick Mawyer, Systems Engineer at Unravel Data.
+Note: Many of the observations and images in this guide have been drawn from the presentation Beyond Observability: Accelerate Performance on Databricks, by Patrick Mawyer, Systems Engineer at Unravel Data.
 We recommend this webinar to anyone interested in Spark troubleshooting and Spark performance management, whether on Databricks or on other platforms.